pojntfx/panrpc/README.md

 $ go get github.com/pojntfx/dudirekta/...@latest
 ```

-There is also a minimal TypeScript version for browser support; you can install it like so:
+There is also a minimal TypeScript version for browser support (without transparent support for closures); you can install it like so:

 ```shell
 $ npm i -s @pojntfx/dudirekta